tinue/sharp-pocket-computer/SharpCommunicator/README.md

 The PC-1600 can detect on its own that an ASCII file is being received, and a simple `LOAD "COM1:"` will do.
 Saving on the other hand must be specified with `SAVE "COM1:",A`.

-The Sharp Communicator software will safe to disk whatever is being sent by the Pocket Computer:
+When a file it transferred from the Pocket Computer to the PC (`--outputfile` parameter), the Sharp Communicator software currently does not try to detect if an ASCII or binary program is being received, and will simply save the file unchanged to disk.
+If the option `--outputformat asciicompact` is given, and if the input file is ASCII, then the output file is shrunk before writing it to disk / clipboard.
-* `CSAVEa` / `SAVE COM1:,A` will result in an ASCII file on the disk.
+* `CSAVEa` / `SAVE COM1:,A` will thus result in an ASCII file on the disk.
-* `CSAVE` / `SAVE COM1:` will give a binary file.
+* `CSAVE` / `SAVE COM1:` on the other hand will give a binary file.

-Loading is different, though:
+When a file is sent to the pocket computer (`--inputfile` parameter), ASCII and binary files are treated differently:
-* A file with a `.BAS` extension will be automatically converted to binary, and in the case of the PC-1500 must be loaded with `CLOAD`.
+* ASCII files are converted to tokenized Basic and in the case of the PC-1500 must be loaded with `CLOAD`.
-* A file with any other extension is loaded as binary without conversion.
-It also needs to be loaded with `CLOAD` on the PC-1500.
+* This can be overwritten with `--outputformat ascii` or `--outputformat asciicompact`.
+In this case, the file is sent line by line, with the necessary pauses after every line.
+It must be loaded with `CLOADa` on the PC-1500.
-* Finally, a `.BAS` file plus the option `--ascii` will not convert the file to binary, and it must be loaded with `CLOADa` on the PC-1500.
+* Binary files are loaded without pauses, and the binary header is added if necessary.
+It needs to be loaded with `CLOAD` on the PC-1500.

-With the above in mind, the options are:
-* `--load (-l)`: Load a file onto the PC-1500/1600.
-Before launching the tool, enter `LOAD "COM1:"` on the PC-1600, or `CLOAD` on the PC-1500.
-* `--save (-s)`: Save a file from the PC-1500/1600 to the PC.
-Launch the tool, and then enter `SAVE "COM1:",A` on the PC-1600, or `CSAVEa` on the PC-1500.
-* `--ascii (-a)`: When loading, do not convert the `.BAS` file to binary, use `CLOADa` on the PC-1500 to load.
-* `--1500 (-5)`: Setup the tool to communicate with the PC-1500 (default is the PC-1600).
-* `--addutil (-u)`: Adds some shortcuts starting with line 61000 (`Def-J`: Init serial; `Def-S`: Save, `Def-L`: Load)
+Note: If both `--inputfile`and `--outputfile` are given, then no transfer from/to a Pocket Computer happens.
+This way, one can for example convert an ASCII `.BAS` file into a tokenized binary version.

+Or take this example:
+`java -jar SharpCommunicator.jar --inputfile globe.bas --outputfile clip --outputformat asciicompact`.
+This will put a file into the clipboard that can be pasted into an emulator, such as Pockemul, using its keyboard emulator.
+On stderr one can see that three lines are still a bit too long, and these lines must then be fixed manually on the emulator.
+Compare this to using the original `globe.bas`: A lot of lines are too long, and one can't see which ones.
+It will take a hours or so to manually check and fix every line in the emulator.

 ### Limitations
 ## Abbreviations are not supported
-According to the PC-1500 manual, many Basic commands can be abbreviated.
+Many Basic commands can be abbreviated.
+In fact, this is what the option `--outputformat asciicompact` does.
 For example, `PRINT` can be abbreviated as `P.`, `PR.`, `PRI.` or `PRIN.`.
 Even though this would be simple to implement, it is not done.
-The reason is this:
-When listing a program with `LLIST`, all abbreviations get expanded into the full keyword.
+The reason is this: When listing a program with `LLIST`, all abbreviations get expanded into the full keyword.
 Therefore, one never finds any old source code in magazines etc. that actually use these abbreviations.

+Note that such files can still be loaded to a Pocket Computer as ASCII, they just can't be converted into tokenized Basic.

 ### Enabling the Sharp PC-1600 serial port
 After a reset / power loss of the PC-1600, these commands need to be entered